sumasubbu/React-101/README.md

 - code is compressed and minified, size is reduced to enhance performance in end-uder devices.

 # what is async and defer?
+async in functions
+- it is a keyword used before function definition.
+- async functions will always return a promise.

+const p = new promise((resolve,reject)=>{
+  resolve('promise resolved')
+})

+ async function getData(){
+  return p
+ }
+  const data = getData() //this data now contains promise that is explcitly returned data.then((response)=>console.log(response))

+- if any other value is returned by the function instead of a promise, the value is wrapped inside a promise and then returned.

+eg: async function getData(){
+  return "async data"
+}
+const data = getData() // data now contains a promise data.then((response)=>console.log(response))

+async and defer in <script> tag
+- when a web page is loaded, html is parsed and scripts are fetched and executed line by line.
+- async and defer are boolean attributes that are used in script tag to load the scripts efficiently.

+ loading a script without async or defer
+ - html get parsed until the script tag occurs in the html content. html parsing is halted, scripts are fetched and at the same time executed line by line.
+After the scripts are completely executed, only then the html parsing is resumed.

+ loading script with async attribute
+ - html code is parsed and paralelly the scripts are fetched.
+Once all scripts are fetched, parsing is resumed and the scripts are executed completely.
+Only after this the html code parsing is resumed.
+ - async does not maintain the order of execution of the scripts.
+If there are scripts which do not interact with the DOM like scripts that load images or videos can benefit from async.

+ loading scripts with defer attribute
+ - html gets parsed and parallelly the scripts are fetched, these scripts are not executed until the entire html code gets parsed (loaded) completely.
+After the parsing is complete the scripts are executed.
+ - Maintains the order of execution of the scripts.
+ - useful in situations where the scripts interact with the DOM like adding event listener etc and in situation where scripts are modular in nature.
+ - defer is the best of both worlds

 # Parcel Bundler -